Donate

 Butterflies are uniquely placed to act as barometers of the state of the environment, allowing us to assess the impacts of climate change and the progress of initiatives to conserve biodiversity.
 They’re a perfect indicator species, with rapid lifecycles and high sensitivity to environmental conditions.

+At Hatchlands Park we’ve designed and set up our first butterfly transect with help from Bill Downey, the Transect and WCBS Coordinator for Butterfly Conservation Surrey and SW London.
 A transect is a fixed-route walk where butterflies are recorded on a regular basis over a number of years.
 Transect routes are chosen to evenly sample the habitat types and activity on site.

-Butterflies are recorded each week from the beginning of April to September, when weather conditions are suitable for butterfly activity.
+Butterflies are recorded each week from the beginning of April to September when weather conditions are suitable for butterfly activity.
 These set conditions can have a considerable effect on the numbers of butterflies seen and so ensure that the counts are standardised as much as possible.

 We want to do more to help serve the population of kingfishers that we regularly see in the park.
 Kingfishers are cavity nesters, with most species nesting in holes they dig into earth banks on the sides of ponds, streams and rivers.
-We’ve helped them by creating pre-built tunnels and tubes for kingfishers to move in.
+We’ve helped by installing pre-built tunnels and tubes for kingfishers to move in.

 Everyone needs nature, now more than ever.
 Donate today and you could help people and nature to thrive at the places we care for.